 Tear off chunks of chicken and place it on top the of the noodles and then ladle the boiling soup over the top.

 Garnish with spring onion and red onion.

 - It is important to cut the vegetables into small pieces to help the soup extract more flavour during the simmering phase.

-- Be aware that the soup may taste well seasoned in the pot but as soon as you add all the other ingredients into the bowl, it will dilute.
-Hence, to counter this effect, don’t over pack the bowls with rice noodles and serve chilli sauce, hoi sin sauce and fish sauce on the table as condiments.
+- Be aware that the soup may taste well seasoned in the pot but as soon as you add all the other ingredients into the bowl, it will dilute the flavour.
+Hence, to counter this effect, allow people to tailor their pho bowls by serving sriracha sauce, hoisin sauce and fish sauce on the table as condiments.